prp aftercare

 Your Path to Better Skin Starts with Good PRP Aftercare

-- Keep your skin clean and protected for the first week
+• Keep the treated area clean and protected during the first week

 FAQ’s:

-How long does recovery time take after PRP treatment?
+How long does recovery take after PRP treatment?

 Can I wear makeup after PRP therapy?

-Wait at least 24 hours before applying makeup.
-When you do start wearing makeup again, use clean brushes and gentle, mineral-based products.
+It is generally recommended to wait at least 24 hours before applying makeup.
+When you do resume makeup use, choose clean brushes and gentle, non-irritating products.

 Is it normal to see small scabs at injection sites?